Shergar: Negotiations examined

 The syndicate committee put together a report for the full syndicate, which examined the possible motives behind the theft.
 They concluded that the theft of Shergar was either undertaken to create confusion and publicity, rather than obtaining money, or that the negotiations were undertaken with naivety.
 They reached this conclusion after taking a number of factors into account.
-Many of the demands were physically impossible: the ransom demand included £100 notes, which did not exist.
+Many of the demands were physically impossible: the ransom demand included £100 sterling notes, which did not exist.
 In one call at 5:45 pm to Drion in Ballymany, he was told to deliver the £2 million to Paris before noon the following day.
 In a call at 5:00 pm, the Paris negotiators were told to get £2 million by the end of the night—after the Parisian banks had closed.
 In another call, the negotiator in Paris was told to get agreement for a ransom, but told he should not contact anyone in Ireland, despite some of the shareholders being there.
 It also became clear during the course of the negotiations that the gang thought that the Aga Khan was the sole owner of Shergar; they had no knowledge of the other shareholders, and did not take into account the complexity of liaising and organising all 35 shareholders into a position of agreement.